gylych207/BookLand/README.md

 ## MVP
 Creating Landing Screen.
-Getting all books in listing Screen with proper table relations Editing the Book through Customize screen.
+Getting all books in listing Screen with proper table relations.
+Editing the Book through Customize screen.
 Creating Book info screen with functional Edit and Delete buttons.
 Creating Sell your book Screen.